LGBTQ Health Center of Excellence

 LGBTQ people experience widespread discrimination resulting in adverse physical and mental health.
 Public health and medicine are key to addressing these inequities; however, the field lacks the infrastructure to prepare learners to have the necessary skills to protect the health of this marginalized population and be leaders in the field.

-Founded by Brittany Charlton, the LGBTQ Health Center of Excellence is a first-of-its-kind partnership between Harvard T.H.
-Chan School of Public Health and the Harvard Pilgrim Health Care Institute.
+The LGBTQ Health Center of Excellence was founded by Brittany Charlton.
 Working with partners across Harvard and around the world, we focus on training the next generation of LGBTQ health leaders, conducting research to expand the evidence base on LGBTQ health, and communicating with policy makers, healthcare providers, and the public about how to improve LGBTQ health.

 Research